Acupuncture and chinese Medicine

 Acupuncture is getting a lot of attention for its ability to help break the cycle of chronic pain and reduce the need for pain medications, but it's been long used successfully and safely to treat a variety of conditions such as

-Shoulder Pain Musculoskeletal pain or dysfunction TMJ Pain
+Shoulder Pain Muscle and joint pain or dysfunction

 Very thin, sterile needles are inserted into acupuncture points.
 This is generally not painful, though a heavy or dull aching sensation is normal, and even desirable.
 Generally, most people find an acupuncture session very relaxing.
 Acupuncture may be used by itself or with other modalities.
 Research has shown it to be a safe and effective treatment for many conditions.

 There are different types of moxibustion.
 Generally, the herb mugwort, also called as Ai Ye, is burned near the skin to create warmth over an acupuncture point or over a Chinese Meridian.
 This may be done with a pole or stick of compressed herb, or with loose herb, and increases blood flow and boosts immunity, along with other tonifying effects.

 Cupping is the process of placing a cup on the skin by the use of suction.
 The practitioner may then slide the cups to help break up scar tissue, adhesions or stagnation in the tissues, or they may remain in one place for a period of time.
 You may have heard about Olympians using this therapy during the 2016 games in Rio de Janeiro.
 Although cupping can cause some temporary discoloration of the skin, it is not painful.